Configuring Custom Fields on Web Pages

 Print Friendly and PDF Follow

-As of Aeon v5.1, custom fields have been added to existing DLL tags and can be displayed on any of the web pages once configured in the Customization Manager's Custom Field Definitions table.
+Custom fields can be added to existing DLL tags and can be displayed on any of the web pages using the format for each tag below:

 <#PARAM name="[Context].CustomFields.[ShortName]">